 Added Value to Dental Student Education Process

 In addition, each Center will be equipped with systems for video transmission of treatments and procedures which all students and faculty can utilize in real time or can capture for later use.
-The goal is to have each senior dental student complete a specified number of dental procedures in the Innovation Center using the latest in equipment and products under close supervision by qualified faculty and company representatives.
+The goal is to have each senior dental student complete a specified number of dental procedures in the IC using the latest in equipment and products under close supervision by qualified faculty and company representatives.

 Innovative Products and Equipment and the Existing Curriculum

-The dental faculty will design rotation schedules where each senior dental student spends a part of the senior year treating patients in the Innovation Center.
+The dental faculty will design rotation schedules where each senior dental student spends a part of the senior year treating patients in the IC.
 The rotation schedule will be designed such that each senior dental student completes as many of the standard procedures (restorative dentistry, prosthetic dentistry, periodontics etc) as possible within the time frame of the rotation.
 The goal is to ensure the dental student rotates through as many of the operatories provided by different companies as possible.

 Requirement for Pre-clinical Education and Training on Equipment and Products

-A unique aspect to the Technology Center is that any new technique, product or equipment not utilized in the existing clinical curriculum can be established at the Center and will be introduced into the pre-clinical education curriculum as well.
-For example, if a laser is accepted for use in the Center, dental students will be expected to first demonstrate competency in a “laboratory” setting under supervision of the faculty member and a company representative to provide assurance that the equipment is used correctly.
+A unique aspect to the IC is that any new technique, product or equipment not utilized in the existing clinical curriculum can be established at the Center and will be introduced into the pre-clinical education curriculum as well.
+For example, if a laser is accepted for use in the IC dental students will be expected to first demonstrate competency in a “laboratory” setting under the supervision of the faculty member and a company representative to provide assurance that the equipment is used correctly.
 A similar process will be followed for restorative and prosthetic products as well.
 Where possible these innovative products will be introduced to first, second and third year students in pre-clinical settings.